 To find the best bags for our review, we started with an initial list of over 60 popular products.
-After much deliberation and debate, we chose our top 13, represented in this review.
-These bags were singled out based on brand reputation, previous reviewer experiences, and a complex amalgamation of factors that included everything from intricate spreadsheets to simple personal likes and dislikes based on the common user.
+After much deliberation and debate, we chose the top contenders, represented in this review.
+These bags were singled out based on brand reputation, previous reviewer experiences, and a complex amalgamation of factors that included everything from intricate spreadsheets to personal likes and dislikes based on the common user.
 We then purchased these bags from ordinary online retailers (we don't want any special treatment or hookups) and ran them through a series of both objective and subjective tests.
 Ultimately, we rated each bag for its performance across the six categories we selected as most relevant to messenger bags: Comfort, Packing & Organization, Electronics, Ease of Use, Wear & Tear, and Volume-to-Weight Ratio.

-To assess this relatively subjective category, we commuted on foot, bike, ferry, bus, and car, noting any issues that developed over the short- and long-term.
+To assess this relatively subjective category, we commuted on foot, bike, ferry, bus, and car, noting any issues that developed over the short and long term.
 We tried to spend as much time in as many different scenarios as possible to get a full picture of the limits, strengths, and weaknesses of each model.
-Padding, adaptability, ergonomics, and versatility are all factors that play into this metric and further discussed.
+Padding, adaptability, ergonomics, and versatility are all factors we considered when evaluating each bag's performance in this metric.

 Packing & Organization